 People in the LGBTQ community are also exposed to Opioids at disproportionate rates within medical settings.
 As studies have shown, prescription drugs are the second most commonly used substances at the time when drug addiction begins.
 Although not much research has been done on the rates of Opioid addiction within sexual minorities, surveys show that among LGBTQ adults between 35 and 44 years old, 58% had received an Opioid prescription, compared to just 35% of the non-LGBTQ population.

 Opioid addiction in the LGBTQ community also has the potential to increase HIV risk via sexual and injection-drug behaviors.
-Many Opioid use disorders begin with the abuse of prescription drugs and lead to abusing illegal substances in order to achieve a more intense and longer-lasting high.
+Often, Opioid Use Disorder (OUD) begins with the abuse of prescription drugs and leads to abusing illegal substances in order to achieve a more intense and longer-lasting high.
 Since Opioids carry such a high risk of addiction, even normal use as prescribed by a doctor can result in a physical dependence.
 Opioid dependence can cause withdrawal symptoms if usage is stopped and, in order to prevent withdrawal, some people may turn to illicit Opioids such as Heroin and Fentanyl.

-Statistics show that men who have sex with men (MSM) are 9.5 times more likely to abuse Heroin than men who do not.
+Statistics show that men who have sex with men (MSM) are 9.5 times more likely to abuse Heroin than other men.
 Non-medical Opioid use among MSM is associated with increased risks of condom-free sexual intercourse, increased number of sexual partners, and sharing needles.
-Addressing Opioid use disorder is detrimental in LGBTQ populations, as treatment for addiction has been shown to be associated with a reduction of high-risk sexual and injection-drug behaviors and an increase in condom use.
+Addressing OUD is crucial in LGBTQ populations, as treatment for addiction has been shown to be associated with a reduction of high-risk sexual and injection-drug behaviors and an increase in condom use.